imixs/imixs-iot-monitor/doc/arduino/README.md

 A step-by-step guide to install the Nano RP2040 Connect board can be found [here](https://docs.arduino.cc/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_nano).

-First navigate to Tools > Board > Board Manager.
+First navigate to *Tools > Board > Board Manager*.

 In this dialog you can search for your Ardono Board.
 For the [aruino Nano RP2040](https://docs.arduino.cc/hardware/nano-rp2040-connect) find the one named **Arduino Mbed OS Nano Boards** and install it.

 <img src="./images/ide-screen-02.png" />

-Exit the board manager, and go to Tools > Board > Arduino > Arduino Mbed OS Nano Boards.
+Exit the board manager, and go to *Tools > Board > Arduino > Arduino Mbed OS Nano Boards*.
 Here you can see all the Mbed boards listed, where you can select the board you are using, e.g. :

 	Tools > Board > Arduino > Arduino Mbed OS Nano Boards > aruino Nano RP2040 Connect